AaltoSciComp/scicomp-docs/triton/quickstart/quickconnecting.rst

 Setting up ssh for passwordfree access
 --------------------------------------

-The following guide shows you how to set up the ssh system to allow you to connect to triton from either outside of the aalto network or from within using an ssh key instead of your password.
+The following guide shows you how to set up the ssh system to allow you to connect to Triton from either outside of the aalto network or from within using an ssh key instead of your password.
 In the following guide ``USERNAME`` refers to your Aalto user name and ``~/.ssh`` refers to your ssh config folder.
 (On Windows, you can use `GIT-bash <https://gitforwindows.org/>`__, which will allow